-The examination will be in form of an oral exam acc. to §4(2), 2 ER with a duration of 30 min.
-The examination dates will be offered during recess period.
+The examination will be in form of an written exam acc. to §4(2), 1 ER with a duration of 1h.

 The student should identify problems of industrial pollution control.
 The student knows solutions to these problems and their ways of application.